-Findings and recommendations: A grand total of 56,877 bushels of conifer cones would need to be collected throughout the various seed zones, elevations bands, and species to address 2024 needs that target a 25% reforestation goal statewide on the lands included.
+Findings and recommendations: A grand total of 55,978 bushels of conifer cones would need to be collected throughout the various seed zones, elevations bands, and species to address 2025 needs that target a 25% reforestation goal statewide on included lands and under the current vegetation distribution.
 While this Assessment of Needs (AON) is extensive, the recommendation is to use this document as a guide with the datasets subject to amendments as variables change.